Redundancy Maximization as a Principle of Associative Memory Learning in Hopfield Networks: Scaling Behavior

-At small network sizes, a small portion of neurons will have no entropy $H(Y)$, leading to finite size effects in analysis and training.
-The lack of entropy happens if neurons receive the same input across all patterns.
-However, this should only be likely to happen if the absolute number $m=\alpha N$ of memories is small.
-In fact, considering uncorrelated patterns, the expected number of neurons that receive only one type of input can be written as $\langle N_\mathrm{const}\rangle(\alpha) = \frac{N}{2^{\alpha N-1}}$, which goes to 0 for large $N$.
 At finite sizes, however, the number of atoms without any entropy can become significant.
 In particular, for the low memory loads below the Hebbian capacity $\alpha_H$ this leads to an underestimation of the average redundancy of the network.
 This effect can be reduced by increasing the number of neurons while keeping $\alpha$ fixed (\autoref{fig:finite_size}\textbf{A}).
 This explains why the finite size effects can only be observed for small memory loads and can be countered by increasing the number of neurons as in \autoref{fig:hebb}.
 For infomorphic neurons, the finite size effects also prevent learning successfully at small memory loads $\alpha$ in small networks (\autoref{fig:finite_size} \textbf{B}).
 Because of the higher capacity of infomorphic networks, they are less important at the memory capacity $\alpha_c^\mathrm{red}$, such as in \autoref{fig:capacity}.